 When not to use citrus: Much like vinegar and baking soda, citrus should not be used to clean stone or marble countertops or surfaces, as well as brass plated items due to the possibility of corrosion.

-Do you use any natural cleaning products in your home?
+Do you use any homemade cleaners in your home?